Hudson Commodore: 1950

-The most noticeable change to the 1950 model year was the restyled grille featuring a design that superimposed Hudson's signature triangle logo on four horizontal bars.
+The most noticeable change for the 1950 model year was the restyled grille, which superimposed Hudson's signature triangle logo on four horizontal bars.
 This would become the "Hudson look."
-The 1950 models included a new split back window and redesigned interiors.
+The 1950 models included a new split-back window and redesigned interiors.
 A new Custom Commodore convertible model debuted in mid-April 1950.

+Hudson added overdrive to the Drive-Master for 1950 and named it "Super-Matic Drive."